-where $A$ is an appropriate normalization constant and $\lambda$ is an arbitrary constant.
-Whereas state vector $|\Psi(\omega)\rangle$ is a functional of the spin connection, an integration in (\ref{statev}) is not a functional integration but a Riemannian.
-The state vector can be recognized as map $|\Psi\rangle:\varpi\rightarrow\C$.
-The second term of the integrand is a constant with respect to a functional of the spin connection, and thus, it can be absorbed in the normalization constant.
+Whereas state vector $|\Psi(\omega)\rangle$ is a functional of the spin connection, integration in (\ref{statev}) is not functional integration but a Riemannian integration.
+The state vector can be recognized as the mapping $|\Psi\rangle:\varpi\rightarrow\C$.
+The second term of the integrand is a constant with respect to the functional of the spin connection; thus,it can be absorbed in the normalization constant.
 When we choose a point in $\varpi$, which corresponding to specify a function $\omega^{c}$, geometrical spin connection is given by expected value $\www^{(g)}:=\langle\Psi(\omega^{c})|\hat\www|\Psi(\omega^{c})\rangle$ of classical spin connection $\omega^{c}$.

-The prequantum Hilbert space of the spin and surface forms is obtained as $\varpi=\sigma\subset L^2(\TM)$, where $L^2(\TM)$ means a set of square integrable functions on $\TM$.
-The prequantum Hilbert space is denoted as $\HH^{(c)}$.
-The quantum Hilbert space is a dual space of $\HH^{(c)}$ with respect to functional derivative operator (\ref{CCRSW}), and it provide Gel'fand triple $\HH^{(c)}\subset L^2(\TM)\subset \HH^{(c)*}:=\HH^{(q)}$.
-Because quantum operator $\widehat{\SSS}_{ab}$ includes imaginary unit $i:=\sqrt{-1}$, dual space $\HH^{(q)}$ must be a set of complex functions.
-Even though the spin connection is a square-integrable function, state vectors are not necessarily a holomorphic function.
-Whereas state vectors treated in this study are holomorphic, analyticity of state vectors must be confirmed in general.